 - Solid knowledge of property valuation techniques and practices

 - Detailed understanding of the due diligence process; experience in real estate; acquisitions is a plus.

 - Proficiency with spreadsheets and other financial/presentation software including Microsoft Excel and Word

 - Ability to effectively and professionally communicate complex issues both verbally and in writing to senior management and clients

-- The compensation plan for this individual will be commensurate with the skills required of the position, and will be comprised of a base salary, and an annual incentive cash bonus based upon individual and portfolio performance.
+The compensation plan will be commensurate with the skills required of the position, and will be comprised of a base salary, and an annual incentive cash bonus based upon individual and portfolio performance.